CIIR participates in the 26th Global Health Conference in Baltimore, United States

 Reference unit in rehabilitation highlights Pará on the international stage

-The Integrated Center for Inclusion and Rehabilitation (CIIR), a government agency of Pará, begins its participation in the World Forum on Person-Centered Care 2025, in Baltimore, United States, this Monday (13).
+The Integrated Center for Inclusion and Rehabilitation (CIIR), a government agency of Pará, begins its participation in the World Forum on Person-Centered Care 2025 in Baltimore, United States, this Monday (13).
 The event, considered one of the most important in the world for promoting person-centered care, brings together professionals, managers, and reference institutions in public health and rehabilitation from various countries.

 CIIR is in the process of obtaining Planetree international certification, which recognizes health institutions committed to excellence in care quality and the promotion of person-centered care.
 This process reinforces the consolidation of the humanized model already adopted by the Center, aligning its practices with the most advanced global references in care and rehabilitation.

-The delegation representing CIIR consists of José Neto, Northern Operational Director of the National Institute for Social and Human Development (INDSH), a social organization that manages the center in partnership with the State Department of Public Health (Sespa); Rejane Xavier, Executive Director of CIIR; Renato Arraes, pediatric orthopedic surgeon and coordinator of the pediatric orthopedics group at CIIR; and Danielle Carvalho, communication advisor of the institution.
+The delegation representing CIIR consists of José Neto, Northern Operational Director of the National Institute for Social and Human Development (INDSH), a social organization that manages the center in partnership with the State Department of Public Health (Sespa); Rejane Xavier, Executive Director of CIIR; Renato Arraes, pediatric orthopedic surgeon and coordinator of the pediatric orthopedics group at CIIR; and Danielle Carvalho, communication advisor for the institution.

 Throughout the program, CIIR representatives will participate in lectures, scientific presentations, and exhibitions, where experiences and best management and assistance practices are shared.
-The event also provides space for knowledge exchange among institutions that have been standing out globally in promoting humanized and evidence-based health.
+The event also opens space for knowledge exchange among institutions that have been standing out globally in promoting humanized and evidence-based health.

 CIIR's participation in the Planetree Conference for the third time represents another milestone in the Center's trajectory, which consolidates itself as a national reference in rehabilitation and comprehensive care for people with disabilities within the Unified Health System (SUS).